kam-zhan-yue/brain/work/uptick/sentry.md

 - Resolve "In the next release"

 ### Creating Tickets
-When you assign it to yourself or someone else, create a Jira ticket to track it.
+When you assign it to yourself or someone else, create a Jira ticket to track it.![[Screenshot 2025-08-05 at 9.33.27 am.png]]